 • Limits pain in the neck, shoulders, and upper back

-• Reduction of micro-awakenings related to discomfort
+• Reduces micro-awakenings related to discomfort

-• Can reduce snoring through proper positioning
+• May reduce snoring through proper positioning

 Specific Cases

-• Side sleepers: firm and thick pillow recommended to keep the head aligned with the shoulders
+• Side Sleepers: Firm and thick pillow recommended to keep the head aligned with the shoulders

 Comparison